djimenezc-smartbox/github-organition-manager/README.md

 make terraform-init
 ```

 Using terraform cloud we need to specify the workspace name as part of the terraform configuration.
-In this case we have chosen the name of our organization (SmartBox).
+In this case we have chosen the name of our organization (VoxSmart).

-The settings to model our organization are defined in the file smartbox.tfvars.
+The settings to model our organization are defined in the file voxsmart.tfvars.

 ## CI/CD